Header

 Initiative Future of Teaching at UZH

 UZH offers students an excellent environment full of opportunities and a level of diversity that is unprecedented in Switzerland.
-When it comes to educational development, we rely on the expertise, creativity and commitment of our lecturers and study program managers.
+When it comes to educational development, we rely on the expertise, creativity and commitment of our teaching staff and study program coordinators.

-We have launched the "Future of Teaching" initiative in order to more vigorously and strategically coordinate and promote these developments.
+The Future of Teaching initiative was launched to vigorously and strategically coordinate and promote these developments.
 The initiative encompasses five strategic directions.

 Logo Lehre weiterentwickeln